josStorer/chatGPTBox/README.md

 ## ✨ Features

 - 🌈 Call up the chat dialog box on any page at any time.
+(Ctrl+B)
 - 📱 Support for mobile devices.
 - 📓 Summarize any page with right-click menu.
+(Alt+B)
 - 🔗 Multiple API support (Web API for Free and Plus users, GPT-3.5, GPT-4, New Bing, Self-Hosted).
 - 📦 Integration for various commonly used websites (reddit, quora, youtube, github, gitlab, stackoverflow, zhihu, bilibili).
 (Inspired by [wimdenherder](https://github.com/wimdenherder))
 - 🔍 Integration to all mainstream search engines, and custom queries to support additional sites.